-- 1 garlic clove, minced
+- 1 garlic clove, peeled but left whole

 - 2 tbsp extra virgin olive oil

-- Salt and pepper to taste
+- Salt and pepper, to taste

-- Vegetarian Italian hard cheese to serve
+- Vegetarian Italian hard cheese, to serve

 - Boil your fresh tagliatelle in salted water for 3-4 minutes, or until al dente.
 Drain your pasta, ensuring to reserve a little cooking water.